 The Executive Director manages the staff, including the gallery director, studio manager, operations manager, booking team, and interns.
 Key skills include good time management, the ability to delegate, and excellent written and verbal communication.
 Experience working with a board of directors and an understanding of Bellingham’s art and music community are a plus.

 Make.Shift Executive Director Duties:

-- Fundraising: Event planning and execution, online fundraising/crowdfunding, and direct ask.
+Fundraising: Event planning and execution, online fundraising/crowdfunding, and direct ask.

-- Budget: Assist Board President with annual budgeting and maintain knowledge of the budget throughout the year.
+Budgeting: Assist Board President with annual budgeting and maintain knowledge of the budget throughout the year.

-- Board Relations: Report to Board of Directors and attend monthly Board meetings.
+Board Relations: Report to Board of Directors and attend monthly Board meetings.

-- Staff Management: Facilitate staff meetings.
-Deal with staff issues.
+Staff Management: Facilitate staff meetings.
 Work closely with staff to oversee projects and hold them accountable to deadlines.
 Assist studio manager in ensuring art and music studios are occupied.

 Salary: Part-time salary starting between $15,000-$17,000/year.
-Salary dependant on qualifications and experience of the applicant.
+Salary dependent on qualifications and experience of the applicant.
 This part-time position has the potential for growth within the organization and an increase in compensation as funding increases.

-Start Date: December 1, 2014
+Start Date: December 8, 2014